 Work begins south of the trail that leads to the gazebo from Gould Road’s parking lot, to move on to the trails northwest of Gould and Thiel roads.
 Signs will be posted and trails are to remain open during the work, but people are advised to steer clear of the posted areas.
 Deely said overall, the invasive plant presence at the Glen "could be worse" but there are "hot spots located around the trails."

-Despite snowy conditions presumably being on the way, herbicidal work on woody invasive plants can continue until a
+Despite snowy conditions presumably being on the way, herbicidal work on woody invasive plants can continue until a snow cover of six inches is exceeded.

 Invasive species present on the 1,063-acre swath include garlic mustard, Japanese barberry, Asiatic bittersweet, Autumn olive, purple loosestrife, buckthorn, black locust, multifloral rose and phragmites.
 Concentrations are located around the ponds, north and east of the Bellows Pipe Trail, in some fields and near the kiosk.